 If you have read the book The Millionaire Next Door you’ll know that these millionaires don’t go around splashing their cash or looking like their wear a million bucks.

 After all being a millionaire is about having that money in the bank.
 If you spend it you are no longer a millionaire!

-In this next installment of our frugal living mini-series we look at the simple thrifty and frugal living tips of fabulously frugal people to help you live a GREAT life.
+In this next installment of our frugal living mini-series we look at how to live the thrifty and frugal life of fabulously frugal people.

 Other posts in the series:

 Follow me on Pinterest for more money saving hints and financial tips!

 How To Start Being Frugal – Say No